davidsntg/azure-dns-private-resolver-microhack/README.md

 - Delete the resource group hub-rg
 - Delete the resource group spoke01-rg

-  > As of now, there is a bug where you will not be able to remove vnets that have a vnet link in a DNS Rorwarding Ruleset.
+  > As of now, there is a *bug* where you will not be able to remove vnets that have a vnet link in a DNS Forwarding Ruleset.
 Please remove Vnet links before removing the resource groups.

 Thank you for participating in this MicroHack!

 # Credits